VoidNulll/easy-richPresence/README.md

 - Node version 8 or higher.
 - A text editor capable of editing js and json files (Most are)
 - Discord
-- A Discord application
+- A Discord application (I provide a simple one, but you can make your own)

 ## How you can get Easy Rich Presence

 Download it through github, its that easy.
-Then run this command:
+Then run this command (In the correct directory):
 ```sh
 $ npm install
 ```